What Are the Different Types of Car Floor Mats for a Toyota Camry?

 Do I really need those special clips or anchors to hold my floor mats in place?

 For carpet mats, the factory clips are usually enough.
 But for those all-weather, tray-style mats, look for ones that come with their own anchoring system, or at least have a grippy backing.
 You don't need a degree in engineering, but you definitely want mats that stay put.
-My old Civic had mats that slid forward all the time, and it was a constant annoyance.
+Mats that slide forward all the time are a constant annoyance.
 A good set should have some way to lock down.

 What if I get the all-weather mats, but still spill something that goes over the edge?